tonyOreglia/tony-blogs/content/posts/part-1-getting-started-writing-assembly/index.md

 ![](easy-assembly.webp)

-### This guide is part one of a series
+This guide is part one of the series, [X86–64 Assembly Language Program](https://tonycodes.com/blog/series/writing-an-x8664-assembly-language-program/).
-- Part two: Getting Started Writing Assembly Language
-- Part three: Printing Command Line Arguments
-- Part four: Sending Function Arguments and Receiving a Return Value
-- Part five: Conditionals, Jumping, and Looping
-- Part six: How to Determine String Length
-- Part seven: Quick Reference

 ---